Murarrie, Queensland: Geography

+The land use is mixed being predominantly industrial but with an area of suburban housing in the south-west or the suburb.

 History

 The district was originally known as Mooraree after Mooraree House, a home built by Christopher Porter in 1861.
 The name is thought to be mudherri, a word from the Yuggera language (Yugarabul dialect) meaning sticky or muddy.
 The name of the locality and the railway station were changed to Murarrie in 1907.